aalfiann/img-spoof/README.md

 - **mime** : Set the mime type of image (ex: png). [`optional`]

 **Note:**
-- Mime will detect automatically if the url included extension.
+- Mime type will detect automatically if the url included extension.

 ## Example